Irrelon/jquery-lang-js/README.md

 When you call lang.change('th'), the plugin will check if the language pack is already loaded and if not, will load the pack first before changing languages.
 Once the pack file has been loaded the plugin will change to that language.

-Loading languages dynamically is only done when the the change() method is called.
-This means if you request a translation of a string via the translate() method BEFORE the language pack for that language is loaded the translation will fail.
+Loading languages dynamically is only done when the the `change()` method is called.
+This means if you request a translation of a string via the `translate()` method BEFORE the language pack for that language is loaded the translation will fail.

-If you require a language pack to be loaded and don't want to change the page language you can request loading the pack manually by calling the loadPack() method like so:
+If you require a language pack to be loaded and don't want to change the page language you can request loading the pack manually by calling the `loadPack()` method like so:

 	lang.loadPack('th');

 If you need to know when the pack has been loaded pass a callback method:

 	lang.loadPack('th', function (err) {
-		if (!err) {
+		if (err) {
+			// There was an error loading the pack return;
+		}

 		// The language pack loaded
-		} else {
-			// There was an error loading the pack
-		}
 	});

 # Translating Custom Element Attributes